 See how they problem-solve to encourage their bat to take flight.

 I prompted my little ones a bit by asking how the straw might help by attaching a smaller piece.

 3. To make the bat fly we attached Ribbon onto a bookcase and then lifted the ribbon higher and lower to see what would happen.

 What happens to your bat when you do this?

 As the STEM Challenge continued we added various alternatives to see if we could make the bat fly faster.
-Discuss with your child the changes and why the work or why the didn’t work.
+Discuss with your child the changes and why they worked or why they didn’t work.

 Bat Books for Preschoolers

-You can find more Nighttime Preschool Activities on out site plus we encourage you to check out these Bat Themed Activities below by our CoHosts at the Virtual Book Club for Kids!
+You can find more Nighttime Preschool Activities on our site plus we encourage you to check out these Bat Themed Activities below by our co-hosts at the Virtual Book Club for Kids!

 Bat Themed Activities for Preschoolers